Green Bicycle Case: Aftermath

 Wright was buried in the churchyard of St Mary and All Saints, Stoughton on 11 July 1919.
 In a ceremony conducted before several hundred mourners, the vicar of Stoughton, W. N. Westmore, asked all present to reflect on "this poor girl" who had been taken away from them.
 Several wreaths and flowers were placed on her coffin by her family, friends, neighbours and colleagues.

 Following his acquittal, Light returned to live with his mother in Leicester, where he initially maintained a somewhat reclusive lifestyle.
 For a time, he assumed the name "Leonard Estelle".
 He was fined in December 1920 for registering under a false name at a hotel where he had been staying with a woman.
 By 1928 Light was living in Leysdown-on-Sea on the Isle of Sheppey, Kent.
 In 1934, he married widow Lilian Lester.

 Ronald Light died on 15 May 1975 at the age of 89.
 His body was cremated at Charing Crematorium, near Ashford, and his ashes were scattered in the crematorium's Garden of Remembrance.
 Light had no children of his own and his stepdaughter had no notion of Light's trial and acquittal until after his death.

 With support from British Cycling, Leicester City Council organises an annual guided cycle ride which re-enacts the case.
 Participants visit significant locations pertinent to the events of 5 July 1919 and the police investigation before progressing to Leicester Castle, where segments of Light's trial are re-enacted.

 For several decades following Light's acquittal, his green bicycle hung on the wall of an Evington cycle shop, although its current whereabouts are unknown.
-In a Christie's auction held in 1987, an anonymous bidder purchased the bullets and holster recovered from the River Soar and presented as evidence at Light's trial for $6,000.
+In a Christie's auction held in 1987, an anonymous bidder purchased Light's bullets and holster for $6,000.

 Opinions among criminologists and authors alike vary as to both Light's guilt or innocence of Wright's murder, and the actual circumstances surrounding her death.
 For example, in his 1930 book, The Green Bicycle Case, author Herbert R. Wakefield contends Light had been innocent of Wright's death, whereas author Christine Wendy East concludes in her 1993 book The Green Bicycle Murder that Light was guilty as charged, adding that contemporary class structure—plus a degree of sympathy Light had extracted from the jury in his trial testimony—had played a significant role in his acquittal.
 Other writers have put forth views and conjecture regarding Wright's death, including the possibility that Light killed Wright accidentally while showing her his service revolver which inadvertently discharged, or that she was killed by someone else entirely.
 This accidental killing theory is backed by a note supposedly written by the Leicester superintendent of police, Levi Bowley, three days after Light's acquittal.
 Bowley's note claims that while in prison awaiting trial, Light confessed the accidental death scenario to him.
 The authenticity of this note has been questioned.